 - Lifting a Ton of Feathers: A Woman Guide to Surviving in the Academic World

 - Why So Slow?
 The Advancement of Women

-Resources on this page were compiled by ADVANCE Program at Brown, MomDocFamily, the Office of Women in Medicine and Science, Office of Graduate and Postdoctoral Studies, the Sarah Doyle Women's Center and the Graduate School.
+Resources on this page were compiled by ADVANCE Program at Brown, MomDocFamily, the Office of Women in Medicine and Science, Office of Graduate and Postdoctoral Studies, the Sarah Doyle Center for Women and Gender and the Graduate School.

 Back to Family Resources home page.